JonasV29/style-code/README.md

 # style-code

-##This repository is responsable to show my codes in CSS
+## This repository is responsible for showing my codes in CSS